York Statewide Adoption Reform's

 Adam Pertman, President, Evan B. Donaldson Adoption Institute

 Judy Kelly, PhD, LMHC, Manhattan Birth Parents Support Group, birth mother and facilitator

 Michele Wadowski, Manhattan Birth Parents Support Group, birth mother and facilitator

 Visit http://assembly.state.ny.us/av/ and look under Archived Videos for the complete video and audio recordings of the proceedings.

-David Weprin, our Assembly bill sponsor, has announced a press conference in Albany for Tuesday March 18, 2014, 11am-12pm, LGA Room ground floor.
+David Weprin, our Assembly bill sponsor, held a press conference for A909 in Albany on Tuesday March 18, 2014.

 JOIN US TO LOBBY IN ALBANY